glouw/blog/_posts/2026-06-23-Quick-ECS-and-IPC.md

 ### A Tale of Instructions Per Cycle (IPC):

-The SOA move has IPC of 1.5:
+The SOA move has an IPC of 1.5:
 ```
  Performance counter stats for './a.out 10000':